dmhacker/alexa-youtube-skill/README.md

   ]
 }
 ```
-Then, add a custom slot type called VIDEOS.
-Put some random phrases that you might think might commonly be searched on YouTube under values.
 Next, in the Sample Utterances section, put this.
 ```
 GetVideoIntent search for {VideoQuery}
 GetVideoIntent find {VideoQuery}